Māori migration canoes: Traditions

-Among these is the story of Kupe, who had eloped with Kūrāmarotini, the wife of Hoturapa, the owner of the great canoe Matahourua, whom Kupe had murdered.
+Among the legends is the story of Kupe, who had eloped with Kūrāmarotini, the wife of Hoturapa, the owner of the great canoe Matahourua, whom Kupe had murdered.
 To escape punishment for the murder, Kupe and Kura fled in Matahourua and discovered a land he called Aotearoa ('land of the long-white-cloud').
-He explored its coast and killed the sea monster Te Wheke-a-Muturangi, finally returning to his home to spread the news of his newly discovered land.
+He explored its coast and killed the sea monster Te Wheke-a-Muturangi, finally returning home to spread the news of his newly discovered land.
 (Note: According to K.R.
 Howe, "Kupe was not a well-known figure in tradition" and his position as the discoverer of New Zealand is "a fabrication".)

-Other stories of various Māori tribes report migrations to escape famine, over-population, and warfare.
+Other stories from various Māori tribes report migrations to escape famine, over-population, and warfare.
 These were made in legendary canoes, the best known of which are Aotea, Te Arawa, Kurahaupō, Mātaatua, Tainui, Tākitimu, and Tokomaru.
 Various traditions name numerous other canoes.
 Some, including the Āraiteuru, are well known; others including the Kirauta and the sacred Arahura and Mahangaatuamatua are little known.
-Rather than arriving in a single fleet, the journeys may have occurred over several centuries.